iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.4.9/report.md

 > Never used and a waste of money by the government!<br> :date: __2020-11-08 22:39:03__

 > Very very very very disappointing<br> :date: __2020-10-11 10:52:04__

-> Nice if big brother to secretly install this app on my phone without my permission<br> :date: __2020-10-07 15:31:55__